Conservative talk radio: Deregulation of talk radio

 Conservative talk radio did not experience its significant growth until 1987, when the Federal Communications Commission (FCC) voted to abolish the Fairness Doctrine.
 The Fairness Doctrine had previously required radio stations to present contrasting views.
-Subsequent to the FCCs decision to stop using the rule, radio stations could then choose to be either solely conservative or solely liberal.
+Subsequent to the FCC's decision to stop using the rule, radio stations could then choose to be either solely conservative or solely liberal.

 Another form of deregulation from the American government came from the Telecommunications Act of 1996, which allowed companies to own more radio stations and for some shows to become nationally syndicated.
 Before the deregulation, radio stations were predominantly owned by local community leaders.
 In 1999, following the passage of the Telecommunications Act of 1996, more than 25% of US Radio stations had been sold, with many more being sold each day.
 As of 2011, Clear Channel Communications (now iHeartMedia), an industry giant owns over 800 radio stations across the United States, and its largest contract is with Rush Limbaugh, worth $400 million over a span of 8 years.

 Clear Channel Communications rose to become a major figure in talk radio in the United States; although it only owned one major "flagship" caliber radio station (KFI Los Angeles), Clear Channel owned a large number of key AM stations in other large markets, allowing it to establish a national presence.
 Thus, the deregulation from the abolishment of the Fairness Doctrine and the institution of the Telecommunications Act of 1996 have assisted conservative talk radio as a whole gain popularity throughout the United States.